Nursing Schools in Illinois - 2020 Rankings

 Nursing students have the opportunity to participate in clinical rotations with more than 50 local health care providers, including Edward Hines, Jr. VA Hospital, La Rabida Children's Hospital, Provena Mercy Medical Center and Loyola Medical Center.
 Clinical groups are never larger than eight so that students get personalized attention from their clinical instructors.
 Before they begin working with actual patients, students will have the chance to practice and perfect their clinical skills in three virtual patient suites equipped with high-tech manikins who can simulate a variety of chronic and acute health conditions.
 If you believe that patient care is as much about caring for a patient’s mind, heart and soul as it is about addressing his or her physical symptoms, then you should learn more about Lewis University’s College of Nursing and Health Professions.

-Lewis University administers two institutional scholarships
+Like many other nursing schools in Illinois, Lewis University administers two institutional scholarships

 that are specifically endowed for nursing students: the Julianne Murphy Scholarship Award and the Washington Square Health Foundation scholarship.
 Nursing students may also qualify for other in-house scholarships the university offers.
 Completion of the FAFSA form is a prerequisite for Pell Grants and other forms of state and federal financial aid.